ethereum-alarm-clock/eac.js/README.md

 ## How to install

+### From Source
-For now, you must install from source.
-Begin by cloning this repository to your local directory and downloading [nvm](https://github.com/creationix/nvm).
+If you want to install from source, begin by cloning this repository to your local directory and downloading [nvm](https://github.com/creationix/nvm).
 Nvm is an awesome tool to help manage your node.js versions.
 We use it since the eac.js codebase runs best on node v8.0.0.
 You can tell your environment to use node v8.0.0